famousj/UrbitSMS/README.md

 - Twilio forces you to use the account number as part of the SMS sending URL.
 Since I don't want to commit my Twilio account info to github, I added that as a part of the SMS mark.
 Then, in another "should have done this sooner", I added the account and the "from" phone number  to the generator, since they're really unlikely to change for me (or anyone else using this for that matter).
 So now I only have to provide the "to" number and the message.
 - And at this point, it's pretty much usable as-is, other than the bit of editing you'd need to do on the generator.
 - Time to publish to github, cleanup this doc, and let people know what's up.

+### Part II - The API Connector

+- Creating an API connector was a bit tough getting starting.
+The docs for Twilio are organized topically, which is good if you're oriented towards a task, like, "I want to receive a call from my web service, how do I do that?"
+If you're more wondering, "What all data does Twilio expose that I might find useful?"
+- As it happens, I already had this.
+The "Account Info" page, i.e. `https://api.twilio.com/2010-04-01/Accounts.json`, lists "subresource_uris".
+As it happens, I had never really looked at the contents.
+I just saw, "Oh, hey!
+I'm logged in now!" and stopped reading.
+- As a first pass, I tried getting the list of Messages working i.e. `https://api.twilio.com/2010-04-01/Accounts/{account-id}/Messages.json`.
+This is the same URL as we use to send a message, only with a GET.
+This would be a quick-and-somewhat-dirty way of listening for responses.
+Webhooks would certainly be more responsive, but this can get us up and running.
+- (NOTE: running this get from the dojo with +https://... was a poor choice.
+I was worried I'd crashed my ship for a moment.)
+- Actually, the first thing I need to do is build up the API tree, sarting with `/` directory.
+- I added a `++place` for accounts, which is the next level up.
+It occurs to me that we don't actually need the `++place`s to mirror the Twilio REST structure, but I suspect this will make life easier.
+- I got a `peek slam fail` for accounts.
+I googled the docs and skimmed the `ford` reference.
+We have `slam`, `slap`, `maul`, `maim`.
+This Urbit is a very violent system.
+- Okay, quick rewind here.
+I should first make sure the `gh` app is working.
+  Let me connect to that...
+- Well, that's something.
+Getting the same `peek slam fail` for `gh`.

+- Spun my tires for a while trying to get the `gh` app running, or at least figure out why it's getting the odd `peek slam fail`.
+There are many moving parts to this app, most of which I don't understand.
+And looking at the [repo for arvo](https://github.com/urbit/arvo), it would seem there's a new version coming soon.
+Thus, time to pivot...

+- As a revised first pass, I've decided to add some kind of polling system to the sms app that's already written.
+Thus I'll read messages from `Messages.json` and write them to `clay`, if we've had any changes.

+- (Note to self: Make sure this exact thing hasn't already been done.
+Seems like mirroring a webpage would be a fairly common use-case)

+- In preparation for this, I refactored the app.
+I made a pair of marks for the account and a phone number, and a matching pair of generators to set these within the app, and updated the app to make these part of its state.
+- Updated the setup above so that you run the generators to set your account and your "from" phone number.
+- I like this solution much better than editing the generator.
+Instead of editing files, the only native Unix you have to do is copy files.
+After that, it all happens on your ship.

+- (Note to self: There's actually a way to do this entirely natively, not even copying files.
+Something to do with making a desk and letting people sync from it.
+I'd still want to have my files mirrored on github, on the off chance someone fixes something and wants to do a pull-request.)

 ## Up next